BCC+ Pixel Chooser

 - Mask Unchosen Pixels: Displays a red overlay on all pixels not selected with the pixelchooser.

-Mocha Mask: Provides a way for the user to select and track which pixels in the filtered source are actually going to be affected by the filter, via the generation of image based mattes, gradient mattes and vector shape masks.
-Mocha planar tracking and vector shape masking options are included in the PixelChooser, which allows for the generation of motion-tracked mask shapes as a hold-back mask.
+- Mocha Mask: Launches the Mocha user interface.
+Provides a way for the user to select and track which pixels in the filtered source are actually going to be affected by the filter, via the generation of image based mattes, gradient mattes and vector shape masks.
+Mocha planar tracking and vector shape masking options are included in the PixelChooser, which allows for the generation of motion-tracked mask shapes as a hold-back maskr

 For more information on the Mocha Masking and Tracking, Click Here.